0xnirmal/Facebook-Message-Data-Analyzer/README.md

 5. Alright, now we're ready to have some fun, run the following command:
 `python generate.py output.txt`

 You'll probably run into some bugs; I haven't thoroughly tested the program quite yet.
+Feel free to submit a PR or shoot me an email (listed in my bio).